MothWaves/birthday-tracker/README.md

 ## Usage
 Run `birthday-tracker -h` to get a list with the usage options.

-Currently the program only handles one argument/flag, but this isn't currently an issue because there aren't any arguments that could possibly overlap.

 ## Configuration
 The program uses a json file called `config.json` for configuration, by default stored in the user's home directory under the directory: `.config/birthday-tracker/`